Saturday, January 31, 2009

 In an unusual appendix to the story of Arturo: Eight or ten years after the experiences I've just described, an unmarked black sedan pulled up to the office of Acme Truck Rental.
-Two men in black suits and wearing sunglasses got out.
+Two men in black suits and wearing sunglasses got out and identified themselves as being from the government.
 They inquired whether my father knew the whereabouts of the elderly Mexican gentleman known as Arturo, but my father had not seen him for years.
 Without identifying themselves, or giving any reason for the inquiry, they got back in their sedan and drove away.

 Thursday, January 29, 2009

 A sorta ironic sweet candy tank- for a real sugar blast

 Tuesday, January 27, 2009

 A lot of my friends don't seem to care for winter.
 Too cold.
 So is it crazy for a guy from the dry eastern hills of San Diego to like the cold as much as I do?
 But I never said I wasn't crazy.

 Saturday, January 24, 2009